dustinvtran/anki/README.md

 Anki is awesome but its UI is dated.
 You can fix this by leveraging Anki's powerful customization options.
 This repo describes the card style I personally use.
+It implements the idea of an American Psycho-like business card laid down on a marble table.

 On flashcard design:

 + I greatly prefer interactivity.
 My cards typically use a type-in answer.
 On mobile, I turn off the typing for convenience.